-You receive daily feedback from customers on your services.
-There is room for improvement.
+You have a look at your customer satisfaction figures and it turns out there's room for improvement.
 But where to start?
-Your first step: mapping a customer journey.
+Your first step: mapping a stand-out customer journey.

 McKinsey found that organizations that offer good services from start to finish have higher customer satisfaction, lower customer churn rate and happier customers.
 And providing good services all-round works better than trying to exceed your customers’ expectations with gimmicks.